simonmichael/hledger/hledger-web/hledger-web.1.md

 hledger is inspired by and largely compatible with ledger(1).

 hledger-web is hledger's web interface.
-It starts a simple web application for browsing and adding transactions in a hledger journal file, and also (unless started with --server) opens the app in a new web browser window if possible, and exits after two minutes of inactivity.
+It starts a simple web application for browsing and adding transactions, and optionally opens it in a web browser window if possible.

-hledger-web provides a more user-friendly UI than the hledger CLI or hledger-ui interface, showing more at once (accounts, the current account register, balance charts) and allowing history-aware data entry, interactive searching, and bookmarking.
+It provides a more user-friendly UI than the hledger CLI or hledger-ui interface, showing more at once (accounts, the current account register, balance charts) and allowing history-aware data entry, interactive searching, and bookmarking.